 Nursing Colleges in NJ: Prepare for a Promising Career

-Data from 2011 indicates that almost one-quarter of children aged 10 to 17 years old are overweight or obese.
+Kaiser Family Foundation data from 2011 indicates that almost one-quarter of children aged 10 to 17 years old are overweight or obese.
 And, according to 2014 figures, 63 percent of the adult population is overweight or obese.
-Additionally, 16.9 percent of adults report having fair or poor health status, 9.7 percent have been diagnosed with diabetes, and 6.6 percent have cardiovascular disease.5
+Additionally, 16.9 percent of adults report having fair or poor health status, 9.7 percent have been diagnosed with diabetes, and 6.6 percent have cardiovascular disease.

 It is clear that the demand for healthcare in New Jersey is expected to remain strong in the coming years.
 And the short- and long-term nursing shortage could be exacerbated by the number of nurses expected to retire over the next two decades.
 So this is definitely a good time for you to consider attending nursing school in NJ.
 Not only might you find ample job opportunities after you complete your training, but you also might earn an excellent living.
-In fact, New Jersey nursing professionals are among the best paid in the country.
+In fact, New Jersey nursing professionals tend to earn more than the national average.

 As you navigate your training options, you may not realize that NJ nursing schools can start preparing you for several different career paths.
 For example, you can pick a nursing program that helps you go after a career as a nursing assistant, licensed practical nurse (LPN), or registered nurse (RN).
 And once you have reached RN status, you can advance your career even further by becoming an advanced practice registered nurse (APRN) or nursing instructor.
 Explore your career options further and decide what kind of nursing education you want to attain!

 (Unless otherwise noted, salary information is based on 2018 data from the Bureau of Labor Statistics.6 And estimated job growth and openings are for the decade from 2012 to 2022.2)